Guardrails Beat Guidance: A Large-Scale Study of Rules, Skills, and Persistent Configuration for Coding Agents: Experiments and Results

-We test whether performance degrades with increasing rule counts: 0, 1, 3, 5, 10, 20, and 50 rules, each sampled with 3 different random seeds ($n = 58$ tasks per condition).
+P2 predicts that constant-bias rules accumulate and degrade performance.
+We test rule counts of 0, 1, 3, 5, 10, 20, and 50 rules, each sampled with three different random seeds ($n = 58$ tasks per condition).

-\paragraph{Finding 2: No phase transition; ensemble resilience.} Pass rates remain in the 59--67\% range regardless of rule count (\Cref{fig:scaling}a).
-Fifty rules slightly \emph{outperform} zero rules (66.7\% vs.\ 60.3\%), refuting P2: non-potential-based biases do not accumulate to degrade performance in this setting.
-The dominant source of variance is \emph{which} rules are sampled (seed variance up to 17pp at count=1), not \emph{how many}.
-Cochran's $Q = 22.12$, $p = 0.227$ across all 19 conditions, confirming no significant difference.
+\paragraph{Finding 2: No phase transition; ensemble resilience.} Pass rates stay in the 59--67\% band regardless of rule count (\Cref{fig:scaling}a), with 50 rules slightly \emph{outperforming} zero rules (66.7\% vs.\ 60.3\%).
+This refutes P2 in our setting: non-potential-based biases do not visibly accumulate.
+The dominant source of variance is \emph{which} rules are sampled (seed variance up to 17pp at count $=1$), not \emph{how many}.
+Cochran's $Q = 22.12$ ($p = 0.227$) across all 19 conditions, confirming no significant difference.

-This \textbf{ensemble resilience} suggests that the LLM effectively filters irrelevant or conflicting rules, treating the rule file as a noisy signal from which it extracts a general behavioral prior.
-The lack of degradation at 50 rules is practically important: developers need not worry about pruning their rule files.
+We interpret this as \textbf{ensemble resilience}: even though individual rules may distort behavior in isolation (\Cref{sec:exp4}), their effects do not compound when stacked, suggesting the model treats the rule file as a noisy signal from which it extracts a general behavioral prior.
+The practical takeaway is that, within the range we tested, developers need not aggressively prune their rule files.